Skip to main content

 Historical note

 American Cities: Law, Survival and the Administration of Justice is the title of a multi-week symposium held at The New School between October 6 and December 1, 1971.
 As a part of the Short Courses and Special Lectures offerings of The New School that year, the symposium was open to the public for a registration fee.
-Each symposium session consisted of presentations by individual panelists, followed by moderated discussion with questions from the audience.
+Each symposium session consisted of presentations by individual panelists, followed by moderated discussion and concluding with questions from the audience.

-The titles of the individual sessions in the symposium were originally advertised as: Detection Technology and Civil Liberties; Police and Enforcement; Drugs and Crime; Punishment, Correction and Rehabilitation; Psychiatry and Law; Social Change, Revolution and the Courts; The Rich, the Poor and the Middle; and Planning and the Future Administration of Justice.
+The titles of the individual sessions in the symposium were originally advertised as: "Detection Technology and Civil Liberties"; "Police and Enforcement"; "Drugs and Crime"; "Punishment, Correction and Rehabilitation"; "Psychiatry and Law"; "Social Change, Revolution and the Courts"; "The Rich, the Poor and the Middle"; and "Planning and the Future Administration of Justice."

 The panels focused on various aspects of criminal justice, especially as they pertained to urban life in the United States, including the use of wiretapping, civil liberties, policing, drugs, forensic psychiatry, the “insanity defense,” prisons, the courts, and social class.